cassianoperin/CHIP8_GO/README.md

 3. Save the savestates to files
 4. Create a help menu and command line arguments (SCHIP hack mode, DrawMode, and other options)
 5. Turn CPU into a function / core
-6. Global.WindowTitle is not being updated (input)
-7. Review Variable locations
-8. Update screensize when change resolution
+6. Update screensize when change resolution
-9. When Fullscreen set, need to change resolution to stabilize
+7. When Fullscreen set, need to change resolution to stabilize